theresamm/project1-exploresg/README.md

 Explore Singapore is an interactive map which allows the users to find the tourist and food destinations they could easily visit in Singapore.
 <h3>Target Audience:</h3>
 <ul>.Family members planning a vacation trip.</ul>
-<ul>*Individuals or friends planning a getaway trip</ul>
+<ul>.Individuals or friends planning a getaway trip</ul>
-.Working professionals on business travels.
+<ul>.Working professionals on business travels.</ul>
 <h3>Characteristics:</h3>
-.Demographics:15 yrs. old to 65 yrs. old
+<ul>.Demographics:15 yrs. old to 65 yrs. old</ul>
-.Individuals who values travelling and enjoys the experiences in the places they visit.
+<ul>.Individuals who values travelling and enjoys the experiences in the places they visit.</ul>
 <h3>User Goals:</h3>
-.To search for all the nearby tourist attractions and food destinations when they visit.
+<ul>.To search for all the nearby tourist attractions and food destinations when they visit.</ul>
-.This could help the users to easily plan their itineraries.
+<ul>.This could help the users to easily plan their itineraries.</ul>
 <h3>Organizational Goals:</h3>
-.The website aims to aide the users to search and locate the tourist spots and nearby food destinations when they visit the location.
+<ul>.The website aims to aide the users to search and locate the tourist spots and nearby food destinations when they visit the location.</ul>
 <h3>Justification:</h3>
-.The website app helps the users to easily find the tourist spots and food destinations in the area which they could use as they plan their trip.
+<ul>.The website app helps the users to easily find the tourist spots and food destinations in the area which they could use as they plan their trip.</ul>
 <h2>UX/UI</h2>

 |                 User Stories                 |                Acceptance Criteria                 |